-So, what we're looking at there is that this bone just here, this is the inferior facet joint of L5.
-And this is the right inferior facet joint of L5.
-And what you're looking at here is this is the S1 as it's coming up underneath.
-It's just the way the facet joints are orientated, because we're still at the level of L5 here.
-So, as you scroll down this facet joint on this side and this side will start to come more around in a coronal plane.
+So what we're looking at there is is that this bone just here, this is the inferior facet joint of L five.
+And this is the right inferior facet joint of L five.
+And what you're looking at here is this is the s one as it's coming up underneath.
+It's just the way the facet joints are orientation, because we're still at the level of L five here.
+So as you scroll down this facet joint on this side, and this side will start to come more around in as coronal plane.

-Yeah, I may have got the wrong image there, I'm not sure.
-It's difficult to know from Martin's question.
-But I wonder if we've got time to rush back over to Rob, if he's got that image that he was going to show us before we run out of time?
+So yeah, you may have I may have got the wrong image there.
+I'm not sure it's difficult to know, promoting this question.
+But I wonder if we've got time to rush back over to rob if he's got that image that he was going to show us before we run out of time?

-Yeah, have you got it, Rob?
+Yeah, he got it wrong.

-Got it, yeah, I was muted.
-Yes, I've got it.
+Oh, yeah, that was muted.
+Yes, I

+got it.
 Got it all ready for you.
+So

-We've got about 90 seconds left, I think.
+we got about 90 seconds left, I think.

 Okay, here we go.
 Right.
-So, let's start the one we had before.
-So, let's try to do the slideshow as well.
-So, this is the non-symptomatic side and it's disc material.
-If we then go to the one that I'm really interested in, it's here, now you see what I'm saying about here with the osteophytic lipping?
-You can see now it's no longer disc, really, it's bone.
-That is never going to change in a month of Sundays and that's where his symptoms are coming from, I'm sure.
-And as soon as I saw that, I just thought to myself, this has got to be a surgical case.
+So let's start the one we had before.
+So let's try to do the slideshow as well.
+So this is the this is the non symptomatic side.
+And you say you say this material.
+If we then go to the one that I'm really interested in, it's here they can see you see what i'm saying about here with the osteo fit lipping?
+Yes.
+You see now it's no longer disc, really, it's just his bone.
+That is never going to change, you know, in a month of Sundays.
+And that's where his symptoms are coming from, I'm sure.
+And what soon as I saw that, you know, I just thought, Oh, this is this is got to be a surgical case.
 If we can just confirm that that is the level of his pain.
-And I think the fact that he had 36 hours of relief with the nerve root injection is indicative of that.
+And this is this is, you know, I think the fact that he had 36 hours of relief with the nerve rejection is indicative of that.

 Well, he must be very grateful to you.
+Yeah, I

-Yeah, I think he is.
+think he is.
 Yeah, thanks.
 Yeah.

 Brilliant.
 Look, I'm sorry, we've run out of time.
-And I'm very sorry, if we didn't get the chance to ask your question, if you sent it in.
-I've asked as many as I could but obviously, I didn't want to interrupt Rob and Darren, as they were going through that.
-You've probably seen the logo on the slides there, Go 2 Imaging, Rob and Darren run an excellent, excellent service in helping us physical therapists learn to understand MRI imaging and elsewhere.
-And I'm sure if they just go to go2imaging.com, Rob, they will find the info they need.
-I'm seriously hoping we'll get them back on again because we're not here to castigate radiologists or poke fun at them or pretend that we know better, but it's really, really helpful, I think, when we can see that even people who we regard as experts in that specific field can still make mistakes.
+And I'm very sorry, if we didn't get the chance to ask your question.
+You can send it in.
+I've asked as many as I could.
+But obviously, I didn't want to interrupt interrupt Robin Darren, as they were going through that.
+You've probably seen the logo on the slides there.
+Go to imaging, Robin Darren run an excellent, excellent service in helping us physical therapists learn to understand MRI imaging and elsewhere.
+And I'm sure if they just go to go to imaging.com.
+Rob, they will find the info underneath.
+I'm seriously hoping we'll get them back on again.
+Because, you know, we're not here to castigate radiologists or poke fun at them or pretend that we know better.
+But it's really, really helpful.
+I think when we can see that even people who we regard as experts in that specific field can still make mistakes.
 And it's okay for us to challenge that.
-Thanks to the sort of advice we're getting from guys like you two.
+Thanks to the sort of advice we're getting from guys like YouTube.